Rafael Hoyos Rubio

 Rafael Hoyos Rubio (1924–1981) was a Peruvian general who held the rank of General of the Army and occupied the post of Commander in Chief of the Peruvian Army from December 5, 1980 to June 1981.

+Early life and education

 He was born in Cajamarca on January 8, 1924 and died at the Peru-Ecuador border in 1981.

 Orestes was the son of Hoyos Rocha and Victoria Rubio Villacorta.
 He was married to Nelly De Vinatea, who bore him six children including Rafael (who also became General of the Army), Maria Victoria, Raúl, Luis, Nelly and Carmen.

-Education

 Rubio completed his primary and secondary education in the city of Cajamarca.
 In 1942 he joined the Army as a volunteer soldier and went on to study at the Escuela de Clases.
 In March 1944 he entered the Military School in Chorrillos, graduating as Sub Lieutenant of the Infantry with the 50th Promotion "Junín".

 In 1955 he entered the War College.
 Afterwards he did Tactical advanced training courses at Fort Gulick Panama, and Advanced Infantry at Fort Benning, USA.